by Nomad

 Dropped Off on Mars

 That brings us to a final question: what happens to these Dreamers who have already been deported to Mexico?
-How are these suddenly uprooted young people expected to live in what is for them a foreign country?
+How are these suddenly uprooted young people expected to live in what is for them a foreign country?One such deportee describes it this way:

 "Imagine you're picked up from a street of Dallas and they drop you off on Mars and you have to figure everything out.
-That's what happened to me."
+That's what happened to me."The Mexican government, in stark contrast to the treatment under the current US administration, offers help to the deported and had promised support for returning Dreamers.

 The National Institute of Migration offers basic services like food, shelter, and documentation, while in Mexico City, the government provides unemployment allowance and training programs to help people find work.
-Says Amalia Dolores GarcĂa Medina, Secretary of Labor and Employment Promotion in Mexico City:
+Says Amalia Dolores García Medina, Secretary of Labor and Employment Promotion in Mexico City:

-But the help is on a survival level.
+“Mexico City has an age-old tradition of hospitality.
+Our constitution guarantees the human rights of migrants.”But the help is on a survival level.
 A sudden influx of deportees- many who are not even Mexican, is very likely to swamp the social relief programs, at least outside the capital.
 The long tradition of hospitality is being tested.
 As our source points out:

 For generations, Mexicans have displayed tolerance for political and economic refugees, including Jews, Spaniards, Cubans, Chileans and Argentines.
 These days, Mexico’s generosity is being sorely tested, not just by an influx of Central Americans, but by their own sons and daughters.
 The rise in the number of deportees is causing some trepidation.